san-sei/documents/content/en/docs/For_users/dasboard.md

 toc: true
 ---

 Every user has 2 sections in their panel.
 On section is [SSO (Simple Sign-On)](#sso-simple-sign-on) which enables them to login by using their active accounts and security keys.
-The other section is the [Dropdown menu](#dropdown-menu) which enables users to access their profile and settings.
+The other section is [User Options](#user-options) which enables users to access their profile and settings.

 ## SSO (Simple Sign-On)